Department of Microbiology and Immunology

 Recent Publications | Additional Publications

-Maria F. Lopes-Virella and G. Virella.
-The role of immunity and inflammation in the development of diabetic complications.
-Diabetology International 4:1-8, 2013.
+Lopes-Virella MF and Virella G. (2013) The role of immunity and inflammation in the development of diabetic complications.
+Diabetology International 4:1-8.

-Lopes-Virella MF, Baker N, Hunt K, Lyons T, Jenkins A, Virella G, and DCCT/EDIC study group.
-The concentration of AGE-modified LDL and oxidized LDL in circulating immune complexes is associated with progression of retinopathy in type 1 diabetes.
-Diabetes Care 35:1333-1340, 2012.
+Lopes-Virella MF, Baker N, Hunt K, Lyons T, Jenkins A, Virella G, and the DCCT/EDIC study group.
+(2012) The concentration of AGE-modified LDL and oxidized LDL in circulating immune complexes is associated with progression of retinopathy in type 1 diabetes.
+Diabetes Care 35:1333-1340.

-Lopes-Virella MF, Baker N, Hunt K, Moritz T, and Virella, G. and the VADT Group of Investigators.
-The levels of MDA - LDL in circulating immune complexes predict myocardial infarction in the VADT study.
-Atherosclerosis 224:526-531, 2012.
+Lopes-Virella MF, Baker N, Hunt K, Moritz T, Virella, G, and the VADT Group of Investigators.
+(2012) The levels of MDA - LDL in circulating immune complexes predict myocardial infarction in the VADT study.
+Atherosclerosis 224:526-531.

-Klein RL, Carter RE, Jenkins AJ, Lyons TJ, Baker NL, Gilbert GE, Virella G, Lopes-Virella MF, the DCCT/EDIC Research Group.
-LDL-containing immune complexes in the DCCT/EDIC cohort: associations with lipoprotein subclasses.
-J Diabetes Complications 25:73-82, 2011.
+Klein RL, Carter RE, Jenkins AJ, Lyons TJ, Baker NL, Gilbert GE, Virella G, Lopes-Virella MF, and DCCT/EDIC Research Group.
+(2011) LDL-containing immune complexes in the DCCT/EDIC cohort: associations with lipoprotein subclasses.
+J Diabetes Complications 25:73-82.

-Lopes-Virella MF, Hunt KJ, Baker NL, Lachin J, Nathan DM, Virella G, and the DCCT/EDIC Research Group.
-Levels of oxidized LDL and advanced glycation end products-modified LDL in circulating immune complexes are strongly associated with increased levels of carotid intima-media thickness and its progression in type 1 diabetes.
-Diabetes 60:582-589, 2011.
+Lopes-Virella MF, Hunt KJ, Baker NL, Lachin J, Nathan DM, Virella G, and DCCT/EDIC Research Group.
+(2011) Levels of oxidized LDL and advanced glycation end products-modified LDL in circulating immune complexes are strongly associated with increased levels of carotid intima-media thickness and its progression in type 1 diabetes.
+Diabetes 60:582-589.

-Virella G. Immunology of Cardiovascular Disease: Introduction to a special issue of Clinical Immunology.
-(Virella, G. and Lopes-Virella, M.F., Editors).
-Clinical Immunology 134:1-4, 2010.
+Virella G. (2010) Immunology of Cardiovascular Disease: Introduction to a special issue of Clinical Immunology.
+In: Clinical Immunology (Virella G and Lopes-Virella MF, Eds), 134:1-4.

 Al Gadban MM, Smith KJ, Soodavar F, Piansay C, Chassereau C, Twal WO, Klein RL, Virella G, Lopes-Virella MF, and Hammad SM.
-Differential trafficking of oxidized LDL and oxidized LDL immune complexes in macrophages: impact on oxidative stress.
-PLoS One 5(9), 2010. pii: e12534.
+(2010) Differential trafficking of oxidized LDL and oxidized LDL immune complexes in macrophages: impact on oxidative stress.
+PLoS One 5(9).